ghrcosta/planning-poker/README.md

   * Improve logging
     * Group log messages according to the request that generated them
   * Reduce RAM usage
+  * Execute all deployment steps with a single command
   * Tests :)